ritvikindupuri/Orbitwatch/TECHNICAL_SPEC.md

 ---

-## 9. Conclusion: Strategic Asset Readiness
+## 8. Conclusion: Strategic Asset Readiness
-OrbitWatch v35 represents the convergence of high-fidelity astrodynamics and decentralized artificial intelligence.
+OrbitWatch represents the convergence of high-fidelity astrodynamics and decentralized artificial intelligence.
 By utilizing 1,500-record longitudinal behavioral manifolds and a tri-layered ensemble architecture—secured by a robust, credential-masked relay to Elasticsearch Cloud—the platform transforms raw telemetry into forensic-grade intelligence with absolute mathematical and operational confidence.

 ---
-*Operational ID: OW-STEALTH-PROTCOL-V35*